madewithkoji/koji-core/README.md

 ### Frontend

+Enable the user to upload an image from the frontend of the Koji.

 ```
-import Koji from '@withkoji/core;
+import Koji from '@withkoji/core';

 const captureImage = async () => {
   const imageURL = await Koji.ui.capture.image();

-  console.log(imageURL); // The publicly accessible, cdn-backed path of the user's uploaded image
+  console.log(imageURL); // The publicly accessible, CDN-backed path of the user's uploaded image
 }
 ```

 ### Backend

+Use the Koji database on the backend of the Koji, and use middleware to scope operations per remix.

 ```
-import { KojiBackend } from '@withkoji/core;
+import { KojiBackend } from '@withkoji/core';
 import cors from 'cors';
 import express from 'express';
 import bodyParser from 'body-parser';